 Because of the violent forces involved in a collision, a person’s brain may be seriously injured even though there may be no accompanying physical signs of the trauma that has taken place.
 One of the ways the brain damage manifests itself is by affecting the injured person’s normal sleep patterns and routines.

 If you’re experiencing any of the following, then you may be suffering from crash-related sleep disturbances:

 - Snoozing longer (for more hours) than normal

 - Struggling to keep your eyes open during the day

 Types of disorders

-In addition to sleeping a lot after car accident, a victim may experience any of the following sleep-related disorders:
+In addition to sleeping a lot after a car accident, a victim may experience any of the following sleep-related disorders:

 - Narcolepsy: Uncontrollably falling asleep

 - Delayed Sleep Phase Syndrome: Sleep patterns are disrupted